Then all the tribes of Israel came to David… (2 Samuel 5:1)

 When they came to God’s anointed king, they were welcomed with great joy!
 There was no being on probation, no chiding over why it had taken so long for them to come.
 As soon as they arrived, they were completely at ease and completely at home.

 If you will have Christ as your king, he gives us this wonderful promise: “All that the Father gives me will come to me, and whoever comes to me I will never cast out” (John 6:37).
 If you will come to Jesus Christ today, wherever you are and whatever you have done, he will never turn you away.
 You will be at home.
 You will know that you belong.
-You will say, “After all my wandering, this is where I was meant to be!”
+And you will say, “After all my wandering, this is where I was meant to be!”

 So all the elders of Israel came to the king at Hebron, and King David made a covenant with them at Hebron before the LORD, and they anointed David king over Israel.
 (2 Samuel 5:3)